 Description: In the second capstone course you will assess the business impact of your solution and should be done in conjunction with the sponsoring company.
 Key assessment questions may include: a) how much money (or other resources) will the proposed solution save? b) How many new customers will the proposed solution attract? c) how much money will current customers spend?
 The core deliverable is a report on the business impact your proposed solution.

 Description: This course is the third capstone project course.
 It asks each team to prepare and deliver an oral presentation to an audience that includes their classmates and the sponsoring company.
 Faculty will work with the teams to help them develop an effective approach to communicating their solution and its business impact.
 The main deliverables are the in-person presentation and a supporting deck of slides.

-Leadership V: Agile Project Management
+Leadership V: Managing with Agile

 Description: This course teaches you to apply a disciplined yet adaptive approach to project management, which relies on iterative agile cadences.
 Building on Leadership III and IV courses, you will be able to: a) translate execution ideas into agile user stories, b) groom a story backlog based on project priorities, c) decompose a story backlog into actionable tasks, d) design a continuous delivery pipeline, and e) participate in a self-organizing team.

 Description: This course is designed to help you better recognize and incorporate ethical considerations into your decision-making, understand your own values, expose you to different values and beliefs, and provide a process for tackling difficult and morally ambiguous situations in business, ethics, and technology.
 We will use cases to surface moral responsibilities to stakeholders and equip you with key frameworks, terminology, and concepts.